About Brand Lift

 |Budget minimum||Varies per country||$15,000 USD|

-Lift results are measured and reported continuously throughout your insertion order's flight
+Lift results are reported as quickly as possible and can be remeasured throughout your insertion order's flight

 Report generates after 28 days or 10,000 responses (whichever comes first)

 |Insertion order start date||Study can be set up independently of the insertion order start date.||Study needs to be set up and approved before the insertion order start date.|

 |Language support||All languages available in the study setup are fully supported.||Non-experimental languages available in the study setup are fully supported.
 Experimental languages can be selected, but results quality is still being analyzed.|

 |Sensitive category support||Brand Lift surveys must comply with our Ads Policies and Program Policies, and you can't collect viewer feedback on sensitive topics.||Brand Lift surveys must comply with our Ads Policies and Program Policies, and you can't collect viewer feedback on sensitive topics.
 In addition, Alcohol, Gambling, Health, Gaming, Pharmacy, and Politics are not currently supported.|

 Set up a Brand Lift study

 Start in your advertiser, then expand Resources in the left menu and click Experiments and Lift.